Issues of Access, Transparency and Efficiency

 • In 2021, USCIS implemented a new effort to provide cycle time transparency for many immigration and naturalization forms, yet completely overlooked the forms used by the Genealogy Program, despite repeated requests by advocates for them to be included.
 Even as wait times increase exponentially, USCIS offers no specific data on processing times for Index Searches and Records Requests, Genealogy Program fee costing, or Genealogy Program staffing numbers.

 • USCIS misleads customers in its suggestion that up to 70% of its index search requests will result in digitized records provided via the new digital delivery method.
 However, the majority of the records serviced through the USCIS Genealogy Program are not digitized.
-Additionally, some requestors require copies of paper records for legal purposes, and the published rule provides no guidance on how to obtain paper copies.
+Additionally, some requestors require copies of paper records for legal purposes, and the 2024 final rule provides no guidance on how to obtain paper copies.

 Efficiency